Vincenzo Fiore Marrese

 11. What this piece proposes

-The connected stories awaken a creative response.
-A broken fragment can open new pathways or possibilities.
+This point sparked a creative response.
+That means that a broken fragment can open new pathways.

-It's like transferring creative intelligence, similar to how the object in the installation moves from outside to inside the camera obscura, guided by light.
+I felt like a transferring creative intelligence.
+In the same way, the object in the installation moves from outside to inside the camera obscura, transferred, one can say, by light.

 12. Final Notes

-Before entering, the audience can explore the artwork statement by reading a printed copy or viewing the digital version on their own devices.
+At the entrance, the audience can read the artwork statement or view it in the digital version on their own devices.

 During this work, no living creatures were harmed or disturbed.